nginxinc/nginx-amplify-doc/content/how-nginx-agent-works/configuring-metric-collection.md

 {{< note >}} If you use the `conf.d*`directory to keep common parts of your NGINX configuration that are then automatically included in the [server](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) sections across your NGINX config, do not use the snippet above.
 Instead, you should configure [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) manually within an appropriate location or server block. {{< /note >}}

-There's no need to use exactly the above example `nginx_status` URI for [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
+The above is an example `nginx_status` URI for [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 The agent will determine the correct URI automatically upon parsing your NGINX configuration.
 Please make sure that the directory and the actual configuration file with `stub_status` are readable by the agent; otherwise, the agent won't be able to determine the `stub_status` URL correctly.

 Please ensure the `stub_status` [ACL](http://nginx.org/en/docs/http/ngx_http_access_module.html) is correctly configured, especially if your system is IPv6-enabled.
 Test the reachability of `stub_status` metrics with `wget(1)` or `curl(1)`.
 When testing, use the exact URL matching your NGINX configuration.